 There is also this thing called broadcast television, which anyone can watch as long as they have a TV that supports digital television (or a digital conversion box) and an over-the-air (OTA) HDTV antenna.
-The thing about broadcast television is that I can't watch it on Apple TV.
-I have to switch my TV input over, and then I can flip through the channels until I find something to watch.
-I rarely watch broadcast television because I tend to stick with Apple TV for my TV and movie watching activities.
+The thing about broadcast television is that I couldn't watch it on Apple TV.
+I'd have to switch my TV input over, and then flip through the channels until I found something to watch.
+I rarely watched broadcast television because I tend to stick with Apple TV for my TV and movie watching activities.

 That is until I got HDHomeRun.
 With HDHomeRun, not only can I watch live broadcast television on my Apple TV, I can also watch it on my iPhone or iPad.
-Plus, with the right app, I'm able to record live TV and watch it the way a person with cable and a DVR would watch TV.
+Plus, with a subscription, you can record live TV and watch it the way a person with cable and a DVR would watch TV.
 Skip those commercials!

 I'm going to explain a little bit more about what HDHomeRun is and how to set it up.